-It really is God’s best to develop strength in all these areas.
+It really is God’s desire for us to develop strength in all these areas.
 A truth that most people don’t know, is that if you work to develop a strong spirit, you will end up developing strength in the other two areas.

-Over the years, today’s Fresh Manna verse, “If you faint in the day of adversity, your strength is small,” has been a measuring rod to me about the present strength of my spirit man.
-Years ago, I considered myself a spiritual weakling!
+There is a verse that has always been a measuring rod to me about the present strength of my spirit man.
+It is Proverbs 24:10 and says, “If you faint in the day of adversity, your strength is small.”
+Early in my Christian walk I considered myself a spiritual weakling!
 There has been far too many times where I had “fainted” or temporarily given up when I had no business giving up.
-I remember there were many when I had decided to spend half the day fasting about something I considered important.
-At the first sign of hunger, I’d cave in, blow the fast and eat.
+I remember many times when I had decided to spend a day fasting about something I considered important.
+At the first sign of hunger, I’d cave in, blow the fast, and eat.
 That sounds terrible doesn’t it?
 I hate to admit it but at least I have the satisfaction of knowing I’ve changed and developed a stronger spirit.

 With your body, it is resistance that creates muscle mass.
 When you lift weights you are actually creating resistance against your muscles resulting in increased strength.
 In your mind, caving in to tormenting, fearful, or sinful thoughts in stressful times weakens your mind.
-Resisting thoughts that oppose God’s Word and instead focusing on God’s promises creates a strong mind.
-1 Pet 1:13 says, “Wherefore gird up the loins of your mind …” This means to strengthen and discipline the birth place of your imagination and tighten it up like you’d tighten a belt.
+Resisting thoughts that oppose God’s Word and instead focusing on God’s promises, creates a strong mind.
+1 Peter 1:13 says, “Wherefore gird up the loins of your mind …” This verse paints the picture of tightening your belt.
 In other words, guard and strengthen your thought-life.

 Are fears tormenting you in some area of your life?
 Fears begin in the imagination and that is exactly what you are to take authority over.
-2 Tim 1:7 says, “God has not given us a spirit of fear, but of power and of love and of a sound mind.
-2 Cor.
-10:5 goes on to tell us that we can further strengthen our minds by “casting down arguments and every thought that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ.”
+2 Timothy 1:7 NKJV says, “God has not given us a spirit of fear, but of power and of love and of a sound mind.
+2 Corinthians 10:5 NKJV goes on to tell us that we can further strengthen our minds by “casting down arguments and every thought that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ.”

 It’s really quite a simple plan.
-Feed on good things consistently and resist the enemy in your life.
+Consistently feed on good things and resist the enemy in your life.
 Even small efforts on a consistent basis can have a powerful effect.
-Learning to resist Satan and temptation by saying the simple word “no” can be powerful and life changing.
-Learning to dictate and demand your flesh to do what it doesn’t want to do by saying “oh yes you will,” can be powerful and life changing.
+Learning to resist Satan and temptation by saying the simple word No can be powerful and life changing.
+Learning to dictate and demand your flesh to do what it doesn’t want to do by saying Oh yes you will can be powerful and life changing.
 The key is just to be consistent with it day in and day out and starting with the smaller things first.
 (Don’t declare a three-day fast when you know that for you a three-hour fast would be miraculous).

 Colossians 1:29 (NLT) “That’s why I work and struggle so hard, depending on Christ’s mighty power that works within me”